Beyond Advocacy: A Design Space for Replication-Related Studies: A Replication Design Space Framework

 \textbf{Example 2}: $$E_{\textit{similar}}$\times$D_{\textit{similar}}$\times$P_{\textit{similar}}$\times$A_{\textit{different}}$$

-\cite{davis2022risks} revisit the comparison task\cite{cleveland1984graphical} with a new study, keeping a comparable protocol and a broadly similar participant pool.
-The key change is $A$: instead of an average-observer summary, they use Bayesian multilevel modeling to foreground individual differences and reinterpret the canonical ranking -- showing the potential of the variation for $A$.
+Davis et al.~\cite{davis2022risks} revisited the comparison task with a new study, keeping a comparable protocol and a broadly similar participant pool.
+The key change is the analysis method $A$: instead of an average-observer summary, they use Bayesian multilevel modeling to foreground individual differences and reinterpret the canonical ranking.
+This study demonstrates how different $A$ can be used to propose new explanations and extend prior results.